-A few groups of students of McClelland had made wider research on this question.
+A few groups of students of McClelland had made wider research on this question further.
 They had interviewed a great number of top-performers in different areas and had asked them about qualities are needed to succeed.
 They had collected a great amount of data, applied cluster analysis to them, distinguished and rated the most valued of such qualities (around 500 ones).
 Then they had described their methodology (that is mostly focused around Behavioral Event Interview) and these management qualities, and as a result, they had published the next three books:

 - Competence at Work: Models for Superior Performance – L. Spenser, J. Spenser